 When Silk Smitha 'Frantically' Tried Reaching Out To V Ravichandran Hours Before Committing Suicide

 The much-loved V Ravichandran is arguably one of the biggest and most revered names in Kannada cinema.
-The multi-talented artiste, fondly refered to as 'Crazy Star', is loved by one and all due to his bold nature and technical expertise.
+The multi-talented artiste, fondly referred to as 'Crazy Star', is loved by one and all due to his bold nature and technical expertise.
 A few years ago, he had spoken about his personal life and made a shocking revelation about actress Silk Smitha's unfortunate suicide.
 While speaking to a Kannada channel, the Premaloka hero had said that the 'South Siren' tried reaching out to him hours before committing suicide.

 He Thought It Was A 'Routine' Call